Samsonite accused of 'massaging profits'

 The aim is to buy back the asset at a lower price and return it to its owner, pocketing the difference.

 Shares fell about 12% in Hong Kong before being suspended following a request from Samsonite.
+The stock is expected to start trading again on Friday.

 Blue Orca said Samsonite was worth HK$17.59 a share - 43% below its last traded price of HK$30.70.
 The average analyst target price is about HK$38.